invalidusernamecalled/wintar/README.md

 >3. multiple items are not processed.<br>
 >+ (the script will not be able to parse file/directory names if passed thru the GUI because Windows does not pass arguments to the script in proper or predictable format.
 >+ Handling such unpredictable format requires an impossible Batch script code.
->+ Bugs have been identified for file/folders using drag and drop that have special characters and are not passed by Windows.
-It is a windows problem
+>+ Issues have been identified for file/folders using drag and drop that have special characters not passed by Windows in a proper and expected way.
+(It is a windows issue)

 >### Edge and problematic cases:-
 >1.
 Patterns to \*include\* OR \*exclude\* must be checked for validity using `dir` command otherwise the script may hang indefinitely.